FORGE: Forming Semantic Identifiers for Generative Retrieval in Industrial Datasets: Benchmark Design

-Once the set of SIDs is constructed, we concatenate the SIDs derived from user behavior with system instructions and user-specific prompts to form the input $x$ for the large recommender, which can be implemented with arbitrary architectures like Qwen~\citep{team2024qwen2} or T5~\citep{ni2022sentence}.
+Once the set of SIDs is constructed, we concatenate the SIDs derived from user behavior with system instructions and user-specific prompts to form the input $x$ for GRs, which can be implemented with arbitrary architectures like Qwen~\cite{team2024qwen2} or T5~\cite{ni2022sentence}.
 Tokens of codewords are extended into the tokenizer $\tau$ and jointly trained with the recommender $\theta$.
-Formally, given a sequence of codewords $\{c_1, c_2, ...,c_m\}$ representing the SID of the target item, we use cross-entropy loss~\citep{mannor2005cross} to optimize both $\theta$ and $\tau$ by maximizing the conditional probability distribution $P_{\theta,\tau}(c_i|x,c_{j < i})$:
+Formally, given a sequence of codewords $\{c_1, c_2, ...,c_m\}$ representing the SID of the target item, we use cross-entropy loss~\cite{mannor2005cross} to optimize both $\theta$ and $\tau$ by maximizing the conditional probability distribution $P_{\theta,\tau}(c_i|x,c_{j < i})$:

-For inference, we employ beam search~\citep{freitag2017beam} and retain the top-K SIDs iteratively as the retrieval results.
-However, maintaining a fixed beam width across all decoding steps can introduce significant computational overhead, particularly in real-time scenarios involving billions of concurrent users.
-To address this, as illustrated in Figure~\ref{fig: intro}(d), FORGE is equipped with \textbf{dynamic beam search}, which adaptively increases the beam size during generation (e.g., $300\rightarrow600\rightarrow1200$), thereby balancing computational efficiency and generation quality.
+For inference, we employ beam search~\cite{freitag2017beam} and retain several SIDs as the retrieval results.
+However, maintaining a fixed beam width across all decoding steps can introduce significant computational overhead, particularly in platforms with ten thousand requests per second.
+Under these circumstances, each step must receive K sequences as input, resulting in a computational cost of K times.
+To address this, FORGE is equipped with \textbf{dynamic beam search} as illustrated in Figure~\ref{fig: intro}(d).
+Specifically, we set the beam size to 300 for the first, 600 for the second, and $K=$1200 for the final decoding step.
+Therefore, the first decoding step retains only 300 sequences, and the second decoding step processes significantly fewer sequences than the non-dynamic approach, which would involve 1200 sequences as input.
+As a result, the computational cost of the second decoding step is reduced by 75\%, and the number of SIDs remains 1200 after the third decoding step.